thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 Bug: Returned sub tables didn't reset row or column indexes - Fixed.
 Reurning a sub table always resets all indexes.

 ## Current plans
+- Add functionality to track the longest item in a column to easily display columns in maximum width
+- Add in dunder methods to make some features easier to use
+- Do bug testing on a normal data analysis
+- Add in a way to allow users to create custom calculation columns without using preset functions
 - Add in functions to return values for use in matplotlib and seaborn

 ## WIP